Converting MPG to L/100km: A practical guide

 Scientific Explanation: Why This Conversion Works

 The conversion relies on fundamental unit conversions.
 We're essentially changing the units of distance (miles to kilometers) and volume (gallons to liters) while maintaining the proportional relationship between fuel consumed and distance traveled.
-The constant 235.215 incorporates these conversion factors, streamlining the process.
+Worth adding: the constant 235.
+Here's the thing — 215 incorporates these conversion factors, streamlining the process.
 Understanding the underlying principles allows for a deeper appreciation of the conversion and its application.

 Frequently Asked Questions (FAQs)